-The Principal Investigator (PI) is like the head coach of a team.
-He or she is responsible for organizing and leading the study as well as recording and studying the data.
+The Principal Investigator is responsible for organising and leading the study as well as recording and studying the data.
 The PI also directs the team.

-Like a head coach, the principal investigator follows a play book, which is called the study "protocol."
-The protocol is a set of instructions that everyone in the game must follow.
-It is the plan for how the study will be carried out.
+The principal investigator follows an instruction book, which is called the study "protocol."
+The protocol is a set of instructions that everyone must follow.
+It's the plan for how the study will be carried out.

-AWAREforAll CISCRP The research staff members are like assistant coaches who help the Principal Investigator.
+The research staff members assist the Principal Investigator, or lead research doctor.
 The Clinical Research Coordinator handles the day-to-day activity at the research site.
-He or she has easy access to the principle investigator and is the main contact for volunteers.
-If you have questions about the trial or your health, ask the coordinator.